Financial Aid - FAQ

-A combination of Federal Stafford Unsubsidized and Graduate PLUS loans may be necessary to cover the full cost of attendance at Stetson Law, which is currently $55,184 annually for full-time entering students (fall/spring enrollment), and $42,398 annually for part-time entering students (fall/spring enrollment).
+A combination of Federal Stafford Unsubsidized and Graduate PLUS loans may be necessary to cover the full cost of attendance for full-time students or part-time students.
 Students who live with a roommate frequently do not accept the full amount of loans offered to them; the budget is based on double occupancy.
 The amounts included in the cost of attendance include tuition, living expenses, books, transportation, etc. The Federal Stafford Unsubsidized loans cover $20,500 every two semesters, and thus will not cover the full cost of tuition or living expenses for full-time enrollment.
 For this reason, many students choose to secure Graduate PLUS loans.
 Graduate PLUS loans require a credit check and have a higher interest rate and loan origination fee.

 If I do want to take out Federal Stafford Unsubsidized and/or Graduate PLUS Loans, who is the lender?

 Stetson Law participates in the Federal Direct Loan Program.
 Please note, the FAFSA is an application for the loans and is NOT your lender.
 Submitting the FAFSA is a requirement and only determines the amount of the Unsubsidized Stafford loan you are eligible to borrow.

 What is the average debt for Stetson Law graduates?

 If I don't need the full loan amount offered to me, do I have to borrow it?